Selena Gomez Calls BS On The Weeknd’s Ex Bella Hadid, She Didn’t Break The Girlfriend Code – We Were Never Friends

 Although Gomez claims that she and Hadid aren’t close, they are both mutual friends of Taylor Swift.
 Swift has not commented on Gomez new romance, though TMZ is reporting that Justin Bieber was recently asked what he thought about his ex-girlfriend’s new fling.

 Bieber was caught entering and leaving Catch on Saturday night with Patrick Schwarzenegger.
-When asked about Gomez and The Weeknd hooking up, Bieber didn’t have anything to say, but he did get a little disoriented looking for her getaway car.
+When asked about Gomez and The Weeknd hooking up, Bieber didn’t have anything to say, but he did get a little disoriented looking for a getaway car.

 Bieber and Gomez have had an on-and-off again romance over the years.
 Their relationship took a nasty turn last summer when the pair exchanged heated words on social media.
 Bieber subsequently took a step away from social media while Gomez entered rehab a few months later.